s3v1/odroid-hc2/odroid-hc2/docker/minecraft/README.md

 The server will run in the 'server' folder.
 You are supposed to set up this folder yourself, this docker system is just for running the server.
 So you'll need to set the eula and modify the server properties

 ## Use docker compose to run in the foreground, with interactive console
+To test it out and make sure you're settings are in order, you should run it in the foreground to start with:

     docker compose run minecraft

 ## Use docker compose to run in the background
+Once, you've verified that all is good, you can use this command instead:

     docker compose up -d